openedx/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0008-use-asymmetric-jwts.rst

 Verify Signature
 ~~~~~~~~~~~~~~~~

-To verify the signature we'll be simply looping through the public keys and try to verify the signature with each of them.
+To verify the signature we'll be looping through the public keys and try to verify the signature with each of them.
 For more details you can have a look at `verify_jwk_signature_using_keyset`_.
 To generate ``keyset`` required for verification you
-can simply use `get_verification_jwk_key_set`_ method.
+can use `get_verification_jwk_key_set`_ method.

 .. _verify_jwk_signature_using_keyset: https://github.com/openedx/edx-drf-extensions/blob/master/edx_rest_framework_extensions/auth/jwt/decoder.py#L270
 .. _get_verification_jwk_key_set : https://github.com/openedx/edx-drf-extensions/blob/master/edx_rest_framework_extensions/auth/jwt/decoder.py#L395